Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Controller’s sockets and plugs

 The same as in the instructions, once the basic structure assembly is completed, there are 3 functions to pick from to continue.
-I would say, switching between a 3D printer, Laser, and CNC mode is about a 10-20 min job.
+I would say switching between a 3D printer, Laser, and CNC mode is about a 10-20 min job.
 A lot of screwing and unscrewing is involved, mainly because of securing the work area/build plates.

 WiFi – Say “Bye” to a USB Stick

-It is possible to use the machine without WiFi, if none is available or other concerns, for example.
+It is possible to use the machine without WiFi if none is available or if there are other concerns, for example.
 Initially, I started using USB, the old way, but when I switched to WiFi for the updates, I couldn’t see myself going back to USB.
 Especially with an enclosure.
-Leaning or opening the side door in order to reach a USB socket felt like some unnecessary and easily avoidable efforts.
+Leaning or opening the side door in order to reach a USB socket felt like some unnecessary and easily avoidable effort.
+Also, Wi-Fi automatically updates to the latest firmware for all three modules (3D printer, Laser, and CNC).
+This is not done in one go, but every time, I install a different module on the machine.

-It is possible to transfer G-codes generated on other sophisticated slicers, like Simplify3D (3D printing) or LightBurn (Laser Engraving/Cutting) software, via the Luban interface if needed.
+If needed, G-codes generated on other sophisticated slicers, like Simplify3D (3D printing) or LightBurn (Laser Engraving/Cutting) software, can be transferred via the Luban interface.

 Luban Software Review